Geometric realizations of cyclic actions on surfaces -- II: Preliminaries

 \begin{lemma} Given a pair of cyclic actions as in Definition~\ref{def:comp_pair}, we have

-where $A\lp D_1,D_2, (r,s)\rp = \frac{n}{n_{1,r}}.$ \end{lemma}
+where $A\lp D_1,D_2, (r,s)\rp := \frac{n}{n_{1,r}}.$ \end{lemma}

-It is always possible to construct a new $C_n$ action from a pair of $C_n$ actions $D_i$ as in Definition~\ref{def:comp_pair} across a pair of orbits of size $n$. \begin{definition} Given actions $D_i$ as in Definition~\ref{def:comp_pair}, we define
+It is always possible to construct a new $C_n$ action from a pair of $C_n$ actions $D_i$ as in Definition~\ref{def:comp_pair} across a pair of orbits of size $n$. \begin{definition} Given actions $D_i$ as in Definition~\ref{def:comp_pair}, the action